Last Updated on

 The audio is one of the most important areas you will want to focus on, even more important than the video quality.

-For editing my videos I use is Camtasia.
+For editing the videos I use is Camtasia.

 That is all you will need to get started.